jasonmacduffie/isles-of-maga/races.md

 Among Humans, there are four subraces.
 Hammerkins are the most populous, but all subraces are fairly significant in Maga.

-#### Tarakins
+#### Hammerkins

-The Tarakins were at one point entirely enslaved as a race by the Draculs, but were able to forcibly overthrow their masters and form their own homeland of Taraheim in Honstrad.
-From the Dracul, the Tarakins learned a great deal about magic.
-Among the Humans, the Tarakins are well-known as spellcasters.
-The Tarakins were unfortunately attacked by the Draculs multiple times later, forcing them to live as nomads roaming across Honstrad.
-Other races, including Human subraces, are often mistrusting of Tarakins because of their history as outsiders.
+The Hammerkins were at one point entirely enslaved as a race by the Draculs, but were able to forcibly overthrow their masters and form their own homeland of Hammerheim in Honstrad.
+From the Dracul, the Hammerkins learned a great deal about magic.
+Among the Humans, the Hammerkins are well-known as spellcasters.
+The Hammerkins were unfortunately attacked by the Draculs multiple times later, forcing them to live as nomads roaming across Honstrad.
+Other races, including Human subraces, are often mistrusting of Hammerkins because of their history as outsiders.

 ##### Names